 Greek alphabet: I was very intimidated by the fact that everything would be written in an alphabet I couldn't even read!
 At least in most of Europe, I can try and pronounce a word but here everything is indecipherable (due to my limited language skills).
 Thankfully, this wasn't ever a problem as most signs and menus were either in English or translated (and most Athenians spoke excellent English).

-- Language: once I learnt a couple of phrases, I found them especially easy to remember!
-Check out my Basic Greek guide below.
+Language: once I learnt a couple of phrases, I found them especially easy to remember!

-- Brunch: whilst you can get weekend brunch in some cafes and restaurants, it isn't really a thing on weekdays.
+Brunch: while you can get weekend brunch in some cafes and restaurants, it isn't really a thing on weekdays.
 So I would recommend booking accommodation that does breakfast (something I never recommend as I love exploring brunch options!) if possible.

-- Coffee: Greek coffee is stronger than what they call 'American coffee' so if you don't like a solid caffeine hit in the morning, avoid it.
+Coffee: Greek coffee is stronger than what they call 'American coffee' so if you don't like an intense caffeine hit in the morning, avoid it.
 Apparently, getting your coffee to go is much cheaper than having it at the cafe so if you're on a tight budget just sit outside.

 The Acropolis: don't leave it until your last day like I did.
 I was a fool and had to rush the whole experience.
 Ascending those steep hills in a hurry wasn't fun.
 Thankfully, this means I can't wait to go back and do it all again.